TiagoRibeiro25/Only-Foods-BE/README.md

    DOMAIN
    ```

+4. Have a PostgreSQL database and Redis database running (or use the provided docker-compose file) and update the DATABASE_URL and REDIS_URL variables in the .env file

-4. Run the migrations
+5. Run the migrations

    ```sh
    npx prisma migrate dev --name init
    ```

-5. Generate the prisma client
+6. Generate the prisma client

    ```sh
    npx prisma generate
    ```

-6. Run the project
+7. Run the project

    ```sh
    npm run dev